dblan044/Animal/README.md

 # Animal
-Practice the concept of Inheritance, Polymorphism and Encapsulation
+The purpose of this project is to practice the concepts of Inheritance, Polymorphism and Encapsulation.